eosnetworkfoundation/grant-framework/docs/T&Cs.md

 **(v)  Payment process:**

-The Operations Team specified in the [Open-Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
+The Operations Team specified in the [Grant-Framework GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
-After this, the Operations Team makes the payment to the BTC or Ethereum address specified in the initial application.
+After this, the Operations Team makes the payment to the EOS address specified in the initial application.

 ## 5. Scope of these Terms and Conditions